 FAQ

 My coaching includes texting in between sessions, which can be a powerful tool when someone is trying to make changes and needs a little extra support.
-I offer support and planning with things that need to occur in daily life like meal support, ordering food, tips for clothes shopping, closet clean-outs, body image in daily life, compassionate accountability for tough moments, practical strategies to face fears, etc.
+I offer support and planning with things that need to occur in daily life like meals, ordering food, tips for clothes shopping, closet clean-outs, body image in daily life, compassionate accountability for tough moments, practical strategies to face fears, etc.

 I am a trained social worker and understand the interconnection between eating disorders and trauma which is why I bring a trauma-informed approach to my coaching.
-But as a coach I do not provide therapeutic interventions for trauma or delve into trauma.
+But as a coach I do not provide interventions for trauma or delve into trauma.
 I point clients to therapy for the deeper wounds in need of processing and healing.

 • Coaching can be beneficial for anyone trying to make changes either (1) towards recovery or (2) in an effort to reduce harm and improve their quality of life while living with an eating disorder.